lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Message Representative Examples

-First is an example of constructing the message representative `M'` for MLDSA65-ECDSA-P256-SHA256 without a context string `ctx`.
+This section provides examples of constructing the message representative `M'`, showing all intermediate values.
+This is intended to be useful for debugging purposes.

 The input message for this example is the hex string "00 01 02 03 04 05 06 07 08 09".